UVU-AI-Innovate/UTTA/examples/assingment.md

-# LLM Fine-Tuning Methods Assignment
+# LLM Fine-Tuning Methods Assignment: Teacher-Student Interaction Chatbot

 ## Introduction

-In this assignment, you will explore three different approaches to improving LLM performance on a specific task: educational question answering.
-You'll work with the provided examples to gain hands-on experience with prompt optimization, cloud-based fine-tuning, and local fine-tuning with parameter-efficient techniques.
+In this assignment, you will explore three different approaches to improving LLM performance on a specific task: creating a realistic teacher-student interaction chatbot.
+You'll work with the provided examples to gain hands-on experience with prompt optimization, cloud-based fine-tuning, and local fine-tuning with parameter-efficient techniques to create a chatbot that can simulate natural educational dialogues rather than just answering questions.

 All files needed for this assignment are available at: https://github.com/UVU-AI-Innovate/UTTA/tree/main/examples